ZeyadTareq224/bug-tracker/README.md

 # bug-tracker
 Admin functions:
-  -view all the users in the system and edit thier EVERYTHIN except passwords -view all the ticket registered in the system by the Ticket Submitter and also can perform full CRUD functionality on them -view all the projects created by the project managers and have full control on them
+  -view all the users in the system and edit thier EVERYTHING except passwords -view all the ticket registered in the system by the Ticket Submitter and also can perform UPDATE, DELETE, VIEW functionality on them
+  -view all the projects created by the project managers and also can perform UPDATE, DELETE, VIEW functionality on them

 project manager functions: